jneug/typst-tools4typst/README.md

 - `math`
 - `get`

-Any or all modules cann be imported the usual way:
+Any or all modules can be imported the usual way:

 ```js
 // Import as "t4t"